 We are currently establishing a technical team to contribute to the above work – if you want to be involved in this process, please get in touch with us ASAP.

-The following proposal for a Steering Group is not intended to be representative of all interests involved.
-The aim is to ensure any Steering Group has:
+It was not the intention that the Steering Group be representative of all interests involved but rather to ensure any Steering Group has:

 - a mix of government (central and local), industry and science/academic perspectives;

 - the drive to get the work done and hold others to account.

 The individuals were mostly chosen from people who had made a notable contribution to the initiative to date.